mrkamel/search_flip/README.md

 CommentIndex.update(Comment.first, ...)
 ```

-Checkout the elasticsearch [Bulk API] docs for more info as well as
+Checkout the Elasticsearch [Bulk API] docs for more info as well as
 [SearchFlip::Bulk](http://www.rubydoc.info/github/mrkamel/search_flip/SearchFlip/Bulk)
 for a complete list of available options to control the bulk indexing of
 SearchFlip.